-Ben Heine is a multidisciplinary visual artist in true sense.
-He can play drums, piano, guitar, can speak six languages, has a degree in journalism and most importantly can paint and photograph.
+Ben Heine is a multidisciplinary visual artist in the true sense.
+He can play the drums, piano, guitar, can speak six languages, has a degree in journalism and most importantly can paint and photograph.
 Two very strong visual media of drawing and photography become unified to create fascinating pieces of art.
-Success of his project Pencil vs Camera, conceived in April, 2010, is a proof of that.
+The success of his project Pencil vs Camera, conceived in April 2010, is a proof of that.
 Digital Circlism, another idea materialised around the same point in time blends the best of pop art and pointillism to recreate portraits of famous personalities such as Marilyn Monroe, Freddie Mercury, Johny Depp, Lady Gaga and so on.
-Flesh and Acrylic is one of his latest projects having started in 2011.
+Flesh and Acrylic is one of his latest projects have started in 2011.

-Born in 12th June, 1983 in Abidjan, Ivory Coast, Ben spent first 7 years of his life there before moving to Brussels in 1990.
+Born on 12th June 1983 in Abidjan, Ivory Coast, Ben spent first 7 years of his life there before moving to Brussels in 1990.
 His interests run deep into Belgian Surrealism, German Expressionism, American Pop Art, and Social Realism.

-At a very young age you have experimented with and treaded various avenues of visual art forms.
+At a very young age, you have experimented with and trod various avenues of visual art forms.
 How much of it is to actively gain the pleasures of working with different genres of art as opposed to having an intuition of starting something that has never been attempted before?

 When I started my ‘Pencil Vs Camera’ series in which I mix photography and drawing, I didn’t know of course it would generate so much interest.
 I really started this randomly and I didn’t know exactly what impact it would have.
 I had in mind to do only one image with this concept, but the interest was so big from the beginning that I quickly realized it was important to keep working on it.
 So I spent 2 years of my life developing this idea and building a portfolio of artworks with many variations.

-Through photography you portray both human emotions and nature’s beauty.
-What is your approach in capturing the many hues of life and planet earth?
+Through photography, you portray both human emotions and nature’s beauty.
+What is your approach to capturing the many hues of life and planet earth?